django-cas-ng/django-cas-ng/README.rst

 New code should follow both `PEP8`_ and the `Django coding style`_.

-In PR, please also add your change description (especially for break changes) to [docs/changelog.rst](docs/changelog.rst) with a draft release version number like `x.x.x`
+In PR, please also add your change description (especially for break changes) to `docs/changelog.rst`_ with a draft release version number like ``x.x.x``.

 Credits